SmartFlowInc/FinOptixai/README.md

 ## Contributing

-We welcome contributions to the Financial Hub platform!
+We welcome contributions to the Demystifi platform!

 ### Contribution Guidelines